vonschutter/RTD-Setup/modules/theme-manager/README.md

 - **Complete Theme** applies all matching components from one installed theme and can select an included wallpaper.
 - **Individual Elements** provides separate selectors for every supported GNOME appearance element.
-- **RTD Desktop Profiles** opens the existing Desktop Look Switcher for familiar complete profiles.
+- **RTD Desktop Profiles** shows a professional screenshot selector for familiar complete profiles and applies them directly.

 ## What It Changes

 The tool updates desktop theme and optional wallpaper settings for the current GNOME user.
+RTD desktop profiles may also install theme assets, enable GNOME extensions, adjust panel behavior, and change user appearance settings.
 When a Shell theme is selected, RTD installs and enables the GNOME User Themes extension when needed.
 GNOME may require a logout and login before a newly installed extension becomes active.

 ## Related Tools

-- [`rtd-desktop-look-switcher`](../rtd-desktop-look-switcher.mod/README.md) applies complete RTD visual presets.
+- [`rtd-desktop-look-switcher`](../rtd-desktop-look-switcher.mod/README.md) is retained as a compatibility launcher for this manager.
 - [`rtd-oem-tweaks`](../rtd-oem-tweaks.mod/README.md) applies selected workstation usability settings.
 - [`rtd-gnome-shell-extension-installer`](../gnome-shell-extension-installer.mod/README.md) installs extensions directly.